karan23620/M1_Application_Calculator/1_Requirements/Readme.md

 ## Introduction

-   - This is simple calculator which calculate digits
+   - This is simple calculator which based on c language which calculate digits.

-### Research
+### Features
+   -Addition
+   -Subtraction
+   -Multiplication
+    Division
+    Modulus
+    Power
+    Factorial
    - In our daily life we use cacluator...

 #### Folder Structure :